JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 }
 ```

-This solution is missing all sorts of featues that I would ideally like.
+This solution is missing all sorts of featues.
 Differing log levels and log formatting are just not part of the deal here.
 There are many options I could have evaluated to make my life easier including the use a thrid party or proper leveraging of stdout.

 ## Security strikes again

 Once again, I see that security was not my primary consideration.
 This surfaced in two different ways.
 The first an more unfortunate one was around command permisions.
 In the case of these commands I built a simple permission system.
-The idea was there might be some commands that you didn't want everyone on the server to be able to issue.
+The idea was there might be some commands that you didn't want everyone on the server to be able to invoke.
 The solution I created for permissions as a key value pair.
 The key was the users name and the value was an array of all the commands the user had access to.

 ```json
 {